arturproj/data-objects-stream-detector/README.md

 # data-objects-stream-detector
-objective : to create a reactjs application for displaying predictions on a streamed video
+objective : to create a reactjs application prototype for displaying predictions on a streamed video

 ## Getting-Started